-[No new particle discovery and this includes the electron, has ever lead to a useful technology that can be found in the shops today and that includes the electron. (this is a standing challenge to physicists) Most of the electrical technology we use today was discovered during the reign of the debunked aether theory more than a hundred years ago.
+[No new particle discovery and this includes the electron, has ever lead to a useful technology that can be found in the shops today. (this is a standing challenge to physicists) Most of the electrical technology we use today was discovered during the reign of the debunked aether theory more than a hundred years ago.
 Those who think electronics started with the electron should do a little research.
-The electron could not have been discovered without a sound knowledge of electronics Electron
+The electron could not have been discovered without a sound knowledge of electronics.
+Electron

 If the dear reader takes a look at Wiki “Electron” they will find that electrons do not move in a conductor whilst an electric current is flowing contrary to what we are lead to believe.
 The electron does nothing in electronics, it’s all done by fields.
 Electron Wiki This fact can be verified by reading the works of such names as Lord kelvin, J.J.
 Thomson, James Clerk Maxwell, Nikola Tesla, Charles Proteus Steinmetz and more recently, Eric P Dollard and William J. Beaty.

 4. Advancing the human race: Steve Goldfarb who works with ATLAS had a very practical reason for why the LHC is important.
 “Over time, we have found that, every time we learn something new about nature, the information is used by our children or their children to help them survive,” Goldfarb wrote.
 Everything we have today that allows humans flourish, including farming, electricity, worldwide communication, all started with basic research.

 [The problem with this is that the basic research was not done by academic scientists – not electricity, not farming, not worldwide communication.
-A new invention or discovery will not be found in the pre recorded archives of science and cannot have been inspired by science because science debunks new ideas.
+A new invention or discovery will not be found in the pre recorded archives of science and cannot have been inspired by science because science likes to debunk new ideas.
 According to scientific method, all ideas arise from within prior accepted science by a system of ancestor worship called induction, not from imagination as is the case with inventors.
 Therefore looking for a new idea in science is like using a dictionary to invent a new word.]